Energinet-DataHub/geh-core/source/App/documents/documentation.md

 ## Quick start for application startup

 In the following we show a simple example per application type, of using all the registrations at once during startup.
-The examples shows applications using the minimal hosting model.

 For detailed documentation per registration, see the walkthroughs listed in the [Overview](#overview).

 ### Azure Functions App

+Example showing the Azure Function kind of the _minimal hosting model_.

 > For a full implementation, see [Program.cs](https://github.com/Energinet-DataHub/opengeh-wholesale/blob/main/source/dotnet/wholesale-api/Orchestration/Program.cs) for Wholesale Orchestration application.